niffumau/neep-neep-attiny-13-a-new/README.md

 ## General

+This is essentially based on the idea of the original annoy-a-tron.

+This will work with either a speaker or buzzer.
+With a speaker it can also play tunes.

 This is the one I am actually using for the ATtiny13a modules.

 The ATtiny13a has very limited to 1k flash so you can't fit a lot in it.